jgladch/blastro-npm/README.md

-# Project Name #
+# Blastro #

-> Open up this file in an editor to see the comment block
+> A RESTful API for generating ephemeris data powered by Express and Node.js

 <!--